jebowe3/DH-Mapping/README.md

 ```

 instantiates a filter control and provides all of the Sherlock Holmes stories in the "data" array.
 Then, it adds this control to our map.

+## Week 8: Questions for Discussion
+1. What are some shortcomings of this web map?
+Is it useful?
+Is it interesting?
+Why or why not?
+How could it be improved?

+2. Looking at Charles Booth's map of London poverty, what are your critical impressions?
+What might have been some of its uses and consequences (both idealistically and problematically)?
+What might it say about the mapmaker and his intended audience?

+## Week 8: Homework